-To be eligible for a voucher, the drug or vaccine must satisfy the following criteria.
+To be eligible for a tropical disease priority review voucher, a drug or biologic must satisfy the following criteria.
 Treat one of the following diseases:

 - Blinding trachoma

 - Brucellosis (FDA added in 2020)

 - Chikungunya virus disease (FDA added in 2018)

 - Cryptococcal meningitis (FDA added in 2018)

 - Filoviruses (including Ebola) (Congress added in 2014)

 - Lymphatic filariasis